 Brad Sorte serves as the chief revenue officer and executive vice president of the regional continuum for Caron Treatment Centers, as well as serving as part of the Caron Treatment Centers executive team.
 Brad is responsible for the performance, strategy, and alignment of revenue operations at Caron and oversees the operations of Caron’s business development, sales, and admissions departments.
 He also oversees Caron’s seven regional recovery centers, located in states along the East Coast.
 In addition, he has oversight for the Caron Florida medical center and all non-residential services along the continuum.

-His previous experience in business and clinical leadership, as the EVP and Managing Director of Caron’s Florida Continuum, continue to inform his work.
+His previous experience in business and clinical leadership, as the executive vice president and managing director of Caron’s Florida Continuum, continue to inform his work.
 He remains committed to his goal of providing a culture in which the business of healthcare never interferes with the fundamental needs of each individual client.

 Brad plays a significant role in addiction and behavioral healthcare as a featured speaker at conferences in the United States and abroad on topics ranging from family recovery and young adult addiction to the changing landscape of behavioral healthcare.
 He has been featured in The Palm Beach Post and Miami Herald, as well as various industry publications.